johnny-godoy/compression-knn/README.md

 * Implementation of a vector-to-text scikit-learn compatible transformer for non-text tasks

+These will be gradually implemented in the `dev` branch.
+Once all functionality is done, version 1.0.0 will release!

 ## References

 [“Low-Resource” Text Classification: A Parameter-Free Classification Method with